scozv/blog/_pages/cv.en.md

 I will stay on Team Lead path, picking the appropriate tools for the solution, working with the team for the final delivery.

+## Cover Letter

+Dear Sir / Madam,

+Thanks for considering me as a potential candidate.
+I want to share more information about me.

+**First**, as a passionate software engineer, I am 80 ~ 90% confident in:

+* Scala programming, Play 2.6 with DI and ScalaTest (4 years project experiences)
+* Akka Stream, Kafka, Hostedgraphite, Graylog (I delivered some solution base on that recently)
+* Basic Golang Programming with Gin Framework (4 months of project owner in Hujiang, Shanghai)
+* Reactjs (1 year project experience) and dva.js
+* MongoDB, PostgreSQL, Oracle, SQL Server, Redis
+* AWS infrastructure: deployment with LB, EC2
+* GitHub, Bitbucket, Travis CI, JIRA and Agile software development (solid experiences)

+**Second**, I always keep strong passion on learning.

+I started to know the Functional Programming conception from F# and Erlang, and then I learned Scala from the Courseas.org.
+I believe learning is not just reading, but also applying what you have learned on the project.
+So I chose Scala and Play! for a online shopping platform project.
+And I also use Scala for my Master degree graduation project.

+Meanwhile, I understand that a programming language is just a expression of requirement, software engineering is much more important.
+So I spend 3+ years on learning and using the software engineering, such as deployment, monitoring, log system, health check, metrics, and also including the conceptions of architecture design, such as concurrent, reliability, throughput.

+**Third**, I believe team collaboration is important.
+I built up 5-members part time team for the online shopping project from 2015 to 2016, and we delivered this project integrated with WeChat payment.
+I also led a 6-members team when I was working in Hujiang for building the continuous delivery process.

+I will be glad to learn from the team, and I can also help our team grow up together.
+For instance, I delivered the training sessions below when I was working in Shanghai:

+* Functional programming and fundamental Scala
+* Algorithm 101, see the recommandation from my previous manager in LinkedIn

+I dedicate my skills and passion to the project , working with team.
+I committed 800+ commits in 2017.
+I delivered one new project this year with 3 new features, 2 new third-party services integration, and I introduced 2 new ideas on software engineering for our project.

+And I consider the schedule or deadline of project is of high priority, instead of building 100% prefect technical solution.
+Many developers spent a lot of time on specific programming languages, but I also pay attention on problem solving and software engineering.
+Since the software technique is changing so fast, we need ensure the project delivery and the solution reliability.

+**One last point**, I want to go back to the financial or banking projects.
+I worked in insurance, and Corporate Liquidation projects before.
+I passed CFA Level I exam, I think I can understand the financial requirement better.
+My graduation paper of Master degree is about personal financial system including accounting, cash liquidation.
+I think I can learn a lot from financial project, and I will also dedicate my ideas to the project.

+Regards

+Scott

 <style>
 .clear {